 4. They Will Test You for Communicable Diseases

-The doctor will also conduct a physical exam to see if you have any communicable diseases, including sexually transmitted infections, tuberculosis, or leprosy.
+The doctor will also conduct a physical exam to see if you have any communicable diseases, including sexually transmitted infections.
 They will take a blood draw from you to help with this.
+The following diseases may make you inadmissible:

 5. The Cost of the Exam Varies